 “I found the school tours very informative because they all included extensive presentations from students currently attending that school and the 5th graders had the opportunity to ask the students questions.
 The school culture was evident when observing how the students presented their school, the responses to the many questions they were asked, and most importantly, how well the middle school students interacted with each other and the 5th graders during the presentations.” – Joanna

-Stay tuned for the follow up post on NYC Middle School Choices and Admission Factors.
+Check out our follow up post on NYC Middle School Choices and Admission Factors.
 To connect with other Australian mums familiar with applying to NYC Middle School, sign up for the AWNY Meet and Greet program.

 A big thank you to the following AWNY Mums who contributed to this article: